Cost Considerations for Applicant Tracking: A Complete US Guide

 NYC Local Law 144 requires annual bias audits for any AI-powered hiring tool used for candidates in New York City, and the results must be published.
 California Automated Decision Systems (ADS) regulations, effective October 2025, require candidate notification when AI is involved in employment decisions.
 Illinois HB 3773 (effective January 2026) requires written consent before AI analysis of video interviews.
 Fines reach $200,000 per violation.

-The cost implication: if your ATS uses AI candidate scoring, resume parsing with predictive matching, or automated rejection, verify what audit documentation the vendor provides and whether it meets your jurisdiction's requirements before enabling those features.
+The cost implication: If your ATS uses AI candidate scoring, resume parsing with predictive matching, or automated rejection, verify what audit documentation the vendor provides and whether it meets your jurisdiction's requirements before enabling those features.

 Industry-Specific Compliance